Academic Integrity and Discipline

 - Attend Academic Integrity workshops offered throughout the academic year.

-- If you suspect that an academic integrity violation may have occurred, know that you can talk to your instructor, Advising Dean, Director of Academic Integrity, or the Student Conduct and Community Standards Office to report any allegations of academic misconduct.
+- If you suspect that an academic integrity violation may have occurred, know that you can talk to your instructor, Advising Dean, Director of Academic Integrity, Office of Graduate Student Affairs, or the Student Conduct and Community Standards Office to report any allegations of academic misconduct.

-Students found responsible for an academic integrity violation may be disqualified from receiving Latin Honors.
+Students found responsible for an academic integrity violation may be disqualified from receiving Latin Honors or other distinctions.

 Plagiarism and Acknowledgment of Sources

 Columbia has always believed that writing effectively is one of the most important goals a college student can achieve.
 Students will be asked to do a great deal of written work while at Columbia: term papers, seminar and laboratory reports, and analytic essays of different lengths.
 These papers play a major role in course performance, but more important, they play a major role in intellectual development.
-Plagiarism, the use of words, phrases, or ideas belonging to another, without properly citing or acknowledging the source, is prohibited.
+Columbia’s academic integrity policy in the Standards & Discipline defines plagiarism as “the use of words, phrases, or ideas belonging to the student, without properly citing or acknowledging the source, is prohibited.
 This may include, but is not limited to, copying computer programs for the purposes of completing assignments for submission.

 Personal Responsibility, Finding Support, and More Information

 A student’s education at Columbia University is comprised of two complementary components: a mastery over intellectual material within a discipline and the overall development of moral character and personal ethics.
 Participating in forms of academic dishonesty violates the standards of our community at Columbia and severely inhibits a student’s chance to grow academically, professionally, and socially.
 As such, Columbia’s approach to academic integrity is informed by its explicit belief that students must take full responsibility for their actions, meaning you will need to make informed choices inside and outside the classroom.
 Columbia offers a wealth of resources to help students make sound decisions regarding academics, extracurricular activities, and personal issues.
-For undergraduate students who do not know where to go, they can see their advising dean or meet with the Director of Academic Integrity in Suite 601 of Lerner Hall.
-For graduate students, they can talk to the Office of Graduate Student Affairs.
+Undergraduate students should consult an advising dean or meet with the Director of Academic Integrity in Suite 601 of Lerner Hall.
+Graduate students should consult or meet their assistant dean in the Office of Graduate Student Affairs in Suite 530 in Mudd.

 Academic Integrity Policies and Expectations